hortonworks/streamline/README.md

 Please see `load-device.sh` which is just bunch of curl commands in case you want to add some other objects to webservice's inmemory store.

 #Running storm topology
-First you need to populate your kafka topic, if you have not done so create your kafka topic by executing `kafka-topics.sh --create --topic nest-topic --zookeeper localhost:2181 --replication-factor 1 --partitions 3`
+First you need to populate your kafka topic, if you have not done so create your kafka topic by executing
+`kafka-topics.sh --create --topic nest-topic --zookeeper localhost:2181 --replication-factor 1 --partitions 3`

 Then run the device simulator CLI to post some sample `IotasMessage` containing nest data to your kafka topic.
 `cd $YOUR-IOTAS-ROOT-FOLDER`
-`java -cp simulator/target/simulator-0.1-SNAPSHOT.jar com.hortonworks.iotas.simulator.CLI -b localhost:9092 -t test -f simulator/src/main/resources/nest-iotas-messages`
+`java -cp simulator/target/simulator-0.1-SNAPSHOT.jar com.hortonworks.iotas.simulator.CLI -b localhost:9092 -t nest-topic -f simulator/src/main/resources/nest-iotas-messages`

 Now, From intellij you should be able to run `com.hortonworks.topology.IotasTopology` by providing `YOUR-IOTAS-ROOT-FOLDER/storm/src/main/resources/topology.yaml` as argument. you can also run the topology on a storm clsuter by providing the name of the topology as second argument.